vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 887-888 ( quoting Bhay.
 U. 60.1-10).
 Srivrala–(1) by worshipping Lakṣmi on Cai. śu.
 5th tithi only

 once one obtains all results that could be obtained in a year; HV I. 575 (one verse from Vi.
 Dh.);(2) on Cai. śu.
-3rd tithi subsist on boiled rice and ghee and sleep on the ground that night; on 4th bathe outside the house (in a river &c.); on 5th worship of Laksmi on lotus whether natural or artificial and with lamp fed with ghee; homa in fire with Srisūkta of lotus and its petals and bilva leaves; dinner to brāhmaṇas with plenty of milk and ghee; oat havipya food;
+3rd tithi subsist on boiled rice and ghee and sleep on the ground that night; on 4th bathe outside the house (in a river &c.); on 5th worship of Lakṣmi on lotus whether natural or artificial and with lamp fed with ghee; homa in fire with Srisūkta of lotus and its petals and bilva leaves; dinner to brāhmaṇas with plenty of milk and ghee; oat havipya food;

 H. D. 55